There are several blocks of walking streets, and in each they sell something, feed you something, show something:

 Housing in Hong Kong is a rather complex issue due to its cost and demand.
 There is quite a large flow of traffic here, including tourists and people who constantly come here on business.
 In general, it is worth taking care and booking accommodation in advance.
 As usual, booking.com will help here. aribnb, agoda or any other aggregator.

-We personally stopped at a place my brother had trusted, on Causeway Bay, in the very center of the city.
+We personally stopped at a place trusted by my brother, on Causeway Bay, in the very center of the city.
 This is an ordinary hostel, but most importantly with the Internet.
 The speed is really not very high, and the work is difficult, but it is possible.
 Here is the link to it http://www.179.hk/Cusac_Hong_Kong_Hostel_EN.html

 You should definitely take a ride on the famous Hong Kong tram and walk around the city center among the skyscrapers.